Computationally and statistically efficient learning of causal Bayes nets using path queries: Introduction

-From the \textit{active learning} literature, most of the works first find a Markov equivalence class (or assume that have one) from purely \textit{observational} data and then \redcolor{orient} the edges by using as few \textit{interventions} as possible. \cite{murphy2001active, tong2001active} propose an exponential-time Bayesian approach relying on structural priors and MCMC. \cite{hauser2012two, he2008active, shanmugam2015learning} present methods to find an optimal set of interventions in polynomial time for a restrictive class of chordal DAGs.
-Unfortunately, finding the initial Markov equivalence class remains NP-hard \citep{chickering1996learning}. \cite{eaton2007exact} propose an exponential-time dynamic programming algorithm for learning DAG structures exactly. \cite{triantafillou2015constraint} propose a constraint-based method to combine heterogeneous (observational and interventional) datasets but rely on solving instances of the (NP-hard) \emph{boolean satisfiability problem}, as well as on the strong assumption that intervened nodes can only affect their children. \cite{Eberhardt05onthe} analyzed the number of interventions sufficient and in the worst-case necessary to determine the structure of any DAG, although no algorithm or sample complexity analysis was provided.
-Literature on learning \emph{structural equation models} from observational data, include the work on continuous \citep{peters2014causal} and discrete \citep{peters2010identifying} additive noise models.
-Correctness was shown for the continuous case \citep{peters2014causal} but only in the infinite-sample limit.
+\paragraph{Related work.} Several methods have been proposed for learning the structure of Bayesian networks from \textit{observational} data.
+Approaches ranging from score-maximizing heuristics, exact exponential-time score-maximizing, ordering-based search methods using MCMC, and test-based methods have been developed to name a few.
+The umbrella of tools for structure learning of Bayesian networks go from exact methods (exponential-time with convergence/consistency guarantees) to heuristics methods (polynomial-time without any convergence/consistency guarantee). \cite{Hoffgen93} provide a score-maximizing algorithm that is likelihood consistent, but that needs super-exponential time. \cite{Spirtes00,Cheng02} provide polynomial-time test-based methods that are structure consistent, but results hold only in the infinite-sample limit (i.e., when given an infinite number of samples). \cite{Chickering02b} show that greedy hill-climbing is structure consistent in the infinite sample limit, with unbounded time. \cite{Zuk06} show structure consistency of a single network and do not provide uniform consistency for all candidate networks (the authors discuss the issue of not using the union bound in their manuscript).
+From the \textit{active learning} literature, most of the works first find a Markov equivalence class (or assume that they have one) from purely \textit{observational} data and then \redcolor{orient} the edges by using as few \textit{interventions} as possible. \cite{murphy2001active, tong2001active} propose an exponential-time Bayesian approach relying on structural priors and MCMC. \cite{hauser2012two, he2008active, shanmugam2015learning} present methods to find an optimal set of interventions in polynomial time for a class of chordal DAGs.
+Unfortunately, finding the initial Markov equivalence class remains exponential-time for general DAGs \cite{chickering1996learning,Pearl:2009:CMR:1642718}. \cite{eaton2007exact} propose an exponential-time dynamic programming algorithm for learning DAG structures exactly. \cite{triantafillou2015constraint} propose a constraint-based method to combine heterogeneous (observational and interventional) datasets but rely on solving instances of the (NP-hard) \emph{boolean satisfiability problem}. \cite{Eberhardt05onthe} analyzed the number of interventions sufficient and in the worst-case necessary to determine the structure of any DAG, although no algorithm or sample complexity analysis was provided.
+Literature on learning \emph{structural equation models} from observational data, include the work on continuous \citep{peters2014causal,shimizu2006linear} and discrete \citep{peters2010identifying} additive noise models.
+Correctness was shown for the continuous case \citep{peters2014causal} but only in the infinite-sample limit. \cite{kocaoglu2017experimental} propose a method to learn the exact observable graph by using $\bO{\log n}$ multiple-vertex interventions, where $n$ is the number of variables, through the use of pairwise conditional independence test and assuming access to the post-interventional graph.
+However the size of the intervened set is $\bO{\nicefrac{n}{2}}$ which leads to a $\bO{2^{\nicefrac{n}{2}}}$ number of experiments in the worst case.
+In contrast to this work, we perform single-vertex interventions as a first step and then multiple-vertex interventions while keeping a small sample complexity.
+While this increments the number of interventions to $n$, we have a better control of the number of experiments.